 Brand Name: Mirapex, Mirapex ER

 Pramipexole has some of the same effects as a chemical called dopamine, which occurs naturally in your body.
 Low levels of dopamine in the brain are associated with Parkinson's disease.

-Pramipexole is used to treat symptoms of Parkinson's disease, such as stiffness, tremors, muscle spasms, and poor muscle control.
+Pramipexole is used to treat symptoms of Parkinson's disease (stiffness, tremors, muscle spasms, and poor muscle control).
 Pramipexole is also used to treat restless legs syndrome (RLS).

-Only the immediate-release tablet (Mirapex) is approved to treat RLS.
-The extended-release tablet (Mirapex ER) is approved to treat both Parkinson's symptoms and RLS.
+Only immediate-release pramipexole (Mirapex) is approved to treat either Parkinson symptoms or RLS.
+Extended-release pramipexole (Mirapex ER) is approved only to treat Parkinson symptoms.

 Pramipexole may also be used for purposes not listed in this medication guide.